gigi81/elk-windows-installer/README.md

 Usage
 ============
+You can download the installer from the releases section.

 The installer will create these windows services for you:
 - elasticsearch-service-x64
 - logstash
 - kibana

 You can customize the services configuration like netowrk ports, logstash input filters and outputs, data folders, in the installation folder.

 After installation, you can open kibana browsing to http://localhost:5601